 I’ve gone through my whole life feeling like I don’t matter.
 There are still some nights where I lie in bed, and think about how great it would be if I just didn’t exist.
-How my existence is futile, and that I have nothing to offer.
+How my existence is futile and I have nothing to offer.
 Graduating college made things 100 times worse.
-I left behind the warm comfort of academia where I excelled, and was thrust into the cold, bitter shoulder of reality that didn’t give two shits about me.
+I left behind the warm comfort of academia where I excelled and was thrust into the cold, bitter shoulder of reality.
+A reality that didn’t give two shits about me.

 Let’s just be honest here– life is fucking hard.
 For everyone.
-And it’s 100 times harder when it feels like your mind is against you.
-But, on the flip side, your brain is like a muscle, and it can be trained.
-Change the way you think, and your whole life will change too.
+And it’s 100 times harder when it feels like your mind is against you, too.
+But on the flip side, your brain is like a muscle and it can be trained.
+Change the way you think and your whole life will change too.

 6 Things To Remember When You Feel Like You Don’t Matter

 They come and go and they’re always changing.
 Just because you’re in a funk right now doesn’t mean you’ll never get out of it and experience some happiness and fulfillment.
 Cry it out.
 Write it out.
 Exercise it out.
 But getting those feelings out of your mind will help ease it and allow more positive thoughts to flow in.